 Best way to get to Anna Maria Island

 The closest airport to Anna Maria Island is Sarasota-Bradenton International Airport.
 It is a short drive of fewer than 20 minutes from the airport to the island.
-If you plan on using the trolley and just staying on the island, I would use uber or Conscious Cab of Sarasota to take you to your condo.
+If you plan to use the trolley and stay on the island, you can use Uber or Lyft to take you to your condo.

-If you are looking to fly into a larger airport, Tampa International Airport is the closest.
-From the airport, you can rent a car and drive one hour to Anna Maria Island.
-This is worth it just to experience the Sunshine Skyway Bridge between Tampa and Sarasota.
-Shop for fares and car rentals on Skyscanner.
+For a larger airport, Tampa International Airport is the closest.
+You can rent a car from the airport and drive one hour to Anna Maria Island.
+This is worth it to experience the Sunshine Skyway Bridge between Tampa and Sarasota.

 We use booking.com for the majority of our searching for flights and either book with them or, in a few cases, directly through the airlines’ website.
 By filling out the form below, you can do some fun searching for possible vacations.